wolkykim/GoMapLLRB/README.md

 # About GoMapLLRB [![Actions Status](https://github.com/wolkykim/gomapllrb/workflows/CI/badge.svg)](https://github.com/wolkykim/gomapllrb/actions)

 Package GoMapLLRB implements an in-memory key/value store using LLRB algorithm.
-LLRB (Left-Leaning Red-Black) is a self-balancing binary search tree that holds the keys in order which allows ordered iteration and find nearest keys.
+LLRB(Left-Leaning Red-Black) is a self-balancing binary search tree that keeps the keys in order, allowing ordered iteration and finding the nearest keys.

 This is a GoLang version of the C implementation in [qLibc](https://github.com/wolkykim/qlibc) library.

 # GoMapLLRB vs Build-in map